Mexico probes narco group 'La Linea' in Mormon murders

 HERIKA MARTINEZ, AFP

-"It's believed that in response to this threat...
-(La Linea) decided to send a cell to the area between (the villages of) Janos and Bavispe to detain any incursion or penetration by Los Salazar into Chihuahua, which is what we believe was responsible for this attack on the LeBaron family," he told a news conference.

-But relatives have rejected a case of mistaken identity, saying they believe their family was deliberately targeted.
+But relatives rejected a case of mistaken identity, saying they believe their family was deliberately targeted.

+"I have to emphasize there was no dueling cartels and there was no crossfire that our family were caught up in.
+They were murdered -- massacred -- solely by one acting cartel from Chihuahua," family member Lafe Langford Jr. told AFP.

+Adran LeBaron, the father and grandfather of some of the victims, said that according to two of the surviving children, their aunt exited her SUV, arms raised in surrender, only to be mowed down with gunfire.

 He said Mexico and the United States would soon launch a bilateral program "to control arms trafficking from the US to Mexico."